IlliniBlockchain/evm-onboarding-sp23/README.md

         - Use `.env` file instead of suggested method in tutorial
     - Ex 3: Deploy a basic counter smart contract and access it from a basic front end!

-    Steps:
+    Steps for Ex 3:
 1. Create a new hardhat project under the directory 'my-counter'
 2. Configure your .env file and hardat.config file like before - make sure the wallet you are using has some testeth
 3. Delete the existing smart contracts in the smart contracts folder
 4. Create a basic counter smart contract.
    1. It should have 1 global state variable count and 2 public function one to increment, and one to get the count.
    2. Maybe write some test cases in the run.js folder?
 5. Deploy to Goerli and verify your contract on etherscan.
 Increment the count a few times using the etherscan ui.
 6. Clone the following [repository](https://github.com/IlliniBlockchain/evm-onboarding-basic-counter-frontend) and create a branch
     ``` git checkout -b <your-name-counter> ```

 7. cd into the repository, install dependencies and start on local host
     ```
     npm i
     npm start
     ```
 8. Create an [Alchemy Account](https://www.alchemy.com/) and get an api key for goerli
 9. Head into the App.js folder, and make updates so that it connects to your smart contract, and so getCount() works
 10. Push your changes and make a PR.
 11. All Done!

 </details>